Pieter1821/My-React-Recipe-App/README.md

 # React Recipe Hub

-This is a recipe application built using React JS and Vite.
-The app utilizes lazy loading functions and retrieves data from the Spoonacular API.

 ## Site is Live

 The recipe hub is live and accessible at [https://reactrecipehub.netlify.app](https://reactrecipehub.netlify.app).
 Check it out and start exploring delicious recipes!